 1. Simplify hours-of-service tracking

 The biggest reason is that ELDs simplify hours-of-service tracking for everyone.
 More importantly, electronic logging devices free drivers from manually recording their hours of service and filling out paper logs.

 The FMCSA estimates that a driver, on average, spends nearly 20 hours per year filling out paper logs manually.
-So electronic logging devices instantly give you that time back.
+So, with ELD implementation, you instantly get that time back.

-Other than that, the elimination of paperwork will also save a lot of money.
-According to an FMCSA estimate, the upcoming ELD mandate will save the trucking industry one billion dollars per year by reducing paperwork.
+The elimination of paperwork will also save a lot of money.
+According to an FMCSA estimate, ELD implementation will save the trucking industry one billion dollars per year by reducing paperwork.

-Lastly, you should also expect quicker roadside inspections and fewer violations.
-Because everything will be recorded automatically and presented in an electronic format, safety inspectors will have a much easier time understanding and inspecting the logs.
+Expect quicker roadside inspections and fewer violations with ELDs.
+Because everything is recorded automatically and presented in an electronic format, safety inspectors will have a much easier time understanding and inspecting the logs.
 It’s also expected that using electronic logging devices will drastically reduce the different types of violations.

 For instance, Form & Manner violations, outdated logs violations, and false logs violations will be pretty much eliminated.
 That’s good news for everyone: drivers, carriers, and safety inspectors.

 Electronic logging devices are significantly more accurate than paper logs.
 So ELDs can drastically reduce the number of hours-of-service violations that drivers usually get.
 ELDs are connected to the engines of the vehicles and automatically notify drivers for upcoming HOS violations.
 This automated process frees drivers from constantly worrying about hours of service.
 Ultimately, it allows them to focus more on driving.

 5. Record more than your duty status

 ELDs are now much more capable than just recording duty statuses.
 For example, the Motive ELD is packed with powerful features, such as idle-time tracking, driver scorecards, IFTA fuel tax reporting, and vehicle diagnostics.